A US tourist who flew to Puerto Rico for a Bad Bunny concert was fatally shot, police say

 The victim was identified as Kevin Mares, a 25-year-old who lived in New York, according to a police statement.

-The shooting happened in the predawn hours at a nightspot called “Shelter for Mistreated Men” in La Perla, a coastal community that has struggled to shed its dark reputation.
+The shooting happened in the predawn hours at a nightspot called “Refuge for Mistreated Men” in La Perla, a coastal community that has struggled to shed its dark reputation.

 Homicide detective Sgt.
 Arnaldo Ruiz said in a phone interview that the shooting took place when several people near Mares began arguing and one pulled out a gun and shot at least three people, including Mares.
-Two other men who live in La Perla were injured and remain hospitalized.
+A brother and a sister in their mid-40s who live in La Perla were injured and remain hospitalized.

 Ruiz said Mares was an innocent bystander.
 He was with three other friends who told police they were in Puerto Rico for one of Bad Bunny's 30 concerts, which have attracted tens of thousands of visitors to the U.S. territory.